 The Company's objectives when managing capital are to safeguard its ability to continue as a going concern in order to pursue the evaluation and exploration of its mineral exploration properties and to maintain a flexible capital structure, which optimizes the costs of capital at an acceptable risk.
 In the management of capital, the Company includes the components of share capital as well as cash.
-There were no changes to the Company policy for capital management during the year ended November 30, 2021.
+There were no changes to the Company policy for capital management during the three months ended February 28, 2022.